amaso13/USA-Census-Data---Predicting-Income/README.md

     c.
 Remove all white spaces from columns
  2. Data Manipulation, in this phase, I perform data manipulation to analyze the data set using various functions from the dplyr package.
  3. Data Visualization, here I will build several vizualisation including Bar-plot, Histogram, scatter-plot, using the ggplot2 library
- 4. Buid different model to predict income in USA based on the Census Income dataset.
+ 4. Buid different models to predict income in USA based on the Census Income dataset.
 Models will include:simple Linear Regression, simple logistic Regression, Decision Tree and Random Forest